samueleiche/om.samueleiche.com/README.md

 As mentioned in **The Meaning**, the syllable represents potential.
 Mindfulness is the act of watering that seed.
 We all possess a natural capacity for well-being and clarity, but in the rush of work and daily activity, these qualities remain uncovered.
 By cultivating brief moments of awareness, we create the conditions for this potential to unfold.

-In the traditional sense, mindfulness means to remember or to keep in mind; it is the result of first establishing the foundations of mindfulness (_satipaṭṭhāna_) through dedicated practice.

-**_Satipaṭṭhāna_** is the establishing (_upaṭṭhāna_) of mindfulness (_sati_) is a meditative technique for training the mind to keep mindfulness firmly established in a particular frame of reference in all its activities.
+In the traditional sense, mindfulness means to remember or to keep in mind; it is the result of first establishing the foundations of mindfulness (_satipaṭṭhāna_) through dedicated practice. _Satipaṭṭhāna_ — the establishing (_upaṭṭhāna_) of mindfulness (_sati_) — is a technique for training the mind to keep mindfulness firmly established in a particular frame of reference in all its activities.

 Mindfulness doesn't require mastery to be effective, as even short moments of refined attention on something meaningful are an invaluable gift to yourself.